-Unless you truly know you never want to live in the United States again, abandoning your green card is a bad idea.
+Unless you never want to live in the United States again, abandoning your green card is a bad idea.
 To get a new green card, you have to start the whole process over again.
 You also need a qualified sponsor and you must again show you are eligible.
 You must pay for application fees, which continually increase, and wait your turn, just as you did the first time around.
 The wait might be longer next time and there is no guarantee you will be approved.
 The fact that you abandoned your green card in the past may actually be a strike against you.

 Abandoning your green card